lealoth/Sibelium/README.md

 pip install -r requirements.txt

 ### Download Models
-Place these models in the models/ directory:
+Place these models in the models/ (If you don't have it, create it) directory:

 It doesn't have to be only these; these are the ones that have given good results so far.
 (Low requirements)